Request quote

 • Diisobutyl phthalate (0.1 %)

 Over the years, restrictions have expanded in scope to all electrical and electronic equipment — cables and parts included — and, as of July 2021, to medical devices.
 These stringent directives only apply to manufacturers, sellers and distributors in the European Union.
+In addition to RoHS, the REACH regulation is another important compliance consideration for companies selling electrical and electronic equipment in the EU.

 RoHS-Style Regulations in Other Countries